matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *reference hash* of an event covers the essential fields of an event,
 including content hashes.
+It is used for event identifiers in room versions 3 and
+higher.
 It is calculated as follows.

 1. The event is put through the redaction algorithm.